Error: Invalid Password when logging in to ESXi via iDRAC virtual console

 Cause

-When the iDRAC virtual console window is opened, Caps Lock is automatically activated without any visual indication.
-Any keystrokes entered through the console window are then transmitted with inverted case.
-Because ESXi passwords are case-sensitive, a password typed normally through the iDRAC console will not match the stored password, causing authentication to fail every time.
+• When the iDRAC virtual console window opens, Caps Lock automatically activates without a visual indicator.
+Keystrokes entered through the console are transmitted with inverted case.
+Because ESXi passwords are case-sensitive, the input does not match the stored password.

 Resolution